sonrabakarim/barlkk/_posts/2016-09-19-choose-hugo-over-jekyll.md

     teaser: photo-1457203112846-f9f76625f7c4_512.jpg
 ---

-Many are familiar with the idea of static site generators like Jekyll.
-But Jekyll isn't the only one out there.
+Many are familiar with the idea of static site generators like Jekyll and [why they should use them](http://jekyll.tips/jekyll-casts/why-use-a-static-site-generator/).
+But Jekyll isn't the only <abbr title="Static Site Generator">SSG</abbr> out there.
 In fact, [there are hundreds](https://staticsitegenerators.net/) of static site generators available.
 With so many to choose from it can be difficult to decide which to use.

 After trying a number of them myself over the years _The One_ I've zeroed in on is none other than [Hugo](https://gohugo.io).
 My primary reasons for choosing Hugo include the following: